CMPGFB/sBay/README.md

 ## sBay Decentralized Marketplace
 **Author**: Christopher Perceptions

 **Powered by**: NoCodeClarity v2

 ### **Overview**
 sBay is a decentralized marketplace that allows users to buy and sell digital goods using STX tokens.
-The platform charges a 10% fee on every sale, which is automatically transferred to the platform owner.
+The platform charges a configurable fee on every sale, which is automatically transferred to the platform owner.
 It is designed for transparency, security, and operates fully on the Stacks blockchain using Clarity smart contracts.

 ### **Constants**
 - **platform-owner**: The principal of the contract owner.
-- **platform-fee**: 10% of the sale price.
+- **platform-fee**: Configurable fee represented in basis points (default 100 = 1%).

 ### **Error Codes**
-- **err-unauthorized**: Error when an unauthorized user attempts an action.
+- **ERR_UNAUTHORIZED (u100)**: Error when an unauthorized user attempts an action.
-- **err-not-found**: Error when the listing is not found.
+- **ERR_NOT_FOUND (u101)**: Error when the listing is not found.
+- **ERR_INVALID_STATUS (u102)**: Error when trying to interact with a listing in an invalid status.
-- **err-already-sold**: Error when trying to buy an already sold or canceled item.
+- **ERR_EXPIRED (u103)**: Error when trying to purchase an expired listing.
-- **err-insufficient-funds**: Error when the buyer does not provide enough STX.
+- **ERR_INSUFFICIENT_FUNDS (u104)**: Error when the buyer does not provide enough STX.
-- **err-item-expired**: Error when trying to purchase an expired listing.
+- **ERR_INVALID_FEE (u105)**: Error when trying to set an invalid platform fee.

 ### **Data Variables**
 - **next-listing-id**: A unique, auto-incrementing ID for each listing.
 - **platform-balance**: The total balance of platform fees collected.
+- **platform-fee**: The current platform fee in basis points.

 ### **Maps**
-- **listings**: Stores listing details including seller, price, token type, status (active or sold), and optional expiry.
+- **listings**: Stores listing details including seller, price, token type, status, expiry, and buyer.
-- **sales**: Stores sales history, tracking the buyer and the item they purchased.

 ### **Public Functions**
 1. **`list-item`**
    - Creates a new listing for a digital good.
    - **Parameters**: